tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.

-## 0-RTT and Anti-Replay {#replay-time}
+## 0-RTT and Anti-Replay {#anti-replay}

 As noted in {{zero-rtt-data}}, unlike 1-RTT data, TLS does not provide inherent replay protections for 0-RTT data.
 Instead, it provides mechanisms which allow a server to implement a number of limited server-side anti-replay defenses.
-Servers SHOULD implement either Single-Use Tickets {{single-use-tickets}} or Client Hello Recording {{client-hello-recording}}
+Servers need not permit 0-RTT at all, but those which do SHOULD implement either Single-Use Tickets {{single-use-tickets}} or Client Hello Recording {{client-hello-recording}}
 as described